RonenNess/Iguina/readme.md

 - Added `Label` entity.
 - Added the ability to override styles for items and selected items in `ListBox` and `DropDown`.
 - Set `DropDown` to `Auto Height` by default.
+- Added mode to `DropDown` that always keep selected value visible.
 - Added `BoxOutlineWidth`, `BoxOutlineOffset` and `BoxOutlineColor` property to entities.
 - Made Paragraphs ignore user interactions by default.
 - Made `DropDown` collision rectangle slightly larger to make it more convenient.